Stephen Hendry

-Hendry won five consecutive Masters titles between 1989 and 1993 and five consecutive world titles between 1992 and 1996, both records in the modern era.
+Hendry's five consecutive Masters titles between 1989 and 1993 and five consecutive world titles between 1992 and 1996 remain records in the modern era.
 His 36 consecutive victories in ranking events between March 1990 and January 1991 and his 29 consecutive wins at the Crucible between 1992 and 1997 also remain modern-era records.
 One of three players to have won all three Triple Crown events in a single season, he is the only player to have achieved the feat twice, in the 1989–90 and 1995–96 seasons.
-His 776 career century breaks include 11 maximum breaks, putting him behind only O'Sullivan (15) and John Higgins (12) for the most officially recognised maximums in professional competition.
+His 777 career century breaks include 11 maximum breaks, putting him in third place behind O'Sullivan (17) and John Higgins (13) for the most officially recognised maximums in professional competition.
+Awarded an MBE in 1994, he was twice named the BBC Scotland Sports Personality of the Year, in 1987 and 1996.

 Hendry's form became less consistent after his sixth world title in 1996 and his career declined in the 2000s, his play increasingly affected by the yips.
 He reached the last of his nine world finals at the 2002 World Championship but lost in a deciding frame to Peter Ebdon.
-He won his last ranking title at the 2005 Malta Cup and reached his last ranking final at the 2006 UK Championship, again losing to Ebdon.
-In the 2011–12 season, he fell out of the top 16 in the world rankings for the first time in 23 years.
-Although he qualified for the 2012 World Championship, where he made his 27th consecutive Crucible appearance, he announced his retirement from professional snooker at age 43 after losing in the quarter-finals of the event.
-After almost nine years in retirement, he returned to the professional tour in 2021 under an invitational tour card.
-Hendry also competes on the World Seniors Tour and regularly features as a commentator and studio pundit for snooker coverage on BBC and ITV.
-Awarded an MBE in 1994, he was twice named the BBC Scotland Sports Personality of the Year, in 1987 and 1996.
+He won his last ranking title at the 2005 Malta Cup and reached his last ranking final at the 2006 UK Championship, where he was again defeated by Ebdon.
+During the 2011–12 season, he fell out of the top 16 in the world rankings for the first time in 23 years.
+He qualified for the 2012 World Championship, where he made his 27th consecutive Crucible appearance, but he announced his retirement from professional snooker at age 43 following a 2–13 defeat to Stephen Maguire in the quarter-finals.
+After almost nine years in retirement, he returned to professional competition during the 2020–21 season under an invitational tour card.
+He played sporadically on the professional tour over four seasons but secured only three wins in 20 professional matches and retired again after the 2023–24 season.
+Hendry has also competed on the World Seniors Tour and has twice been a semi-finalist at the World Seniors Championship.